Texas High Court Rejects Bid to Reinstate GOP Convention

 The Republicans and Hotze appealed to the Texas Supreme Court after their petitions for restraining orders to block the city from canceling the contract were rejected Thursday by Harris County District Judge Larry Weiman.

-If its legal challenges fail, the Texas Republican Party will likely be forced to hold its convention online.
-Regardless, Chairman James Dickey said it will meet its deadline for picking presidential electors.
+Despite the delays caused by the litigation, Chairman James Dickey said the party will meet its deadline for picking presidential electors.

 The pandemic has also thrown in doubt the Republican National Convention, set for Aug.
 24- 27 in Jacksonville, Fla.